 Karl Heinz Salzburger was appointed as a Director of Luxottica Group S.p.A. on April 24, 2015.
 Mr. Salzburger graduated from the University of Verona in 1981.
 In 1983, he obtained a Master's degree in International Marketing at CUOA (Centro Universitario di Organizzazione Aziendale-University Centre of Business Administration) in Vicenza.
 Mr. Salzburger began his professional career at Accumulatori Alto Adige and thereafter he moved to Austria for Salvagnini Transferica S.p.A., where he became General Manager.
 From 1990 to 1997, Mr. Salzburger held a number of positons at Benetton Sportsystem S.p.A. culminating in management of certain Benetton Sportsystem's subsidiaries.
 In 1997, he was appointed Chief Executive Officer of The North Face Europe and thereafter he was appointed Chief Executive Officer of The North Face Inc. in San Francisco, where he remained through 2000.
 In 2000, Mr. Salzburger was appointed as President for the International Outdoor Coalition of VF Corporation and thereafter, in 2006, President of VF International, with responsibility for all VF brands in Europe, the Middle East and Asia.
 Since 2010, Mr. Salzburger has been Group President of VF Corporation International and holds various positions in other entities comprising the VF Group.
 He is currently Chairman of the Board of Directors of VF International SagI.

 Luciano Santel was appointed as a Director of Luxottica Group S.p.A. on April 24, 2015.
 Mr. Santel graduated from Ca Foscari University of Venice with a degree in Business and Economics and then joined the independent auditing firms of Reconta Ernst & Young and Arthur Andersen.
 Mr. Santel served as Finance Director of IVG and Rossignol Group.
 In 1996, he was appointed as Chief Operating Officer of Retail Brand Alliance (Casual Corner Group Inc.) where he worked until 1999 when he joined Luxottica as VP Group International Development.
 In 2001, Mr. Santel joined Geox S.p.A. as Chief Corporate Officer until 2009, when he was appointed Chief Executive Officer of Stefanel S.p.A.
-In 2013, he was appointed Chief Corporate Officer of Moncler S.p.A.
-He is also Chief Executive Officer of Industries S.p.A., a company controlled 100% by Moncler S.p.A. and a director of ISC S.p.A.
+In 2013, he was appointed Chief Corporate Officer of Moncler S.p.A. and was also appointed as a Director of that company in April 2016.

 Cristina Scocchia was appointed as a Director of Luxottica Group S.p.A. on April 24, 2015.
 Ms. Scocchia graduated from Bocconi University with a degree in Management of International Firms.
 She completed a PhD in Business Administration at the University of Turin.
 Ms. Scocchia started her career at Procter & Gamble where, since 1997, she held positions of increasing responsibility working on mature and emerging markets until she was appointed as Cosmetics International Operations Division leader in 2012.
-In 2013, she joined L'Oréal Italia S.p.A. and, since January 2014, has acted as its Chief Executive Officer.
-Ms. Scocchia is Vice President of Cosmetics Italy and of Centromarca and a member of the Board and of the Advisory Board of Federchimica and UPA.
-She is also a member of the Board of Industrial Union of Turin and Indicod-ECR, a member of the Advisory Board of the Foreign Investors Council and a member of the Sodalitas Foundation.
-Since 2015, Ms. Scocchia is a member of the Board of Directors of Auditel.
+In 2013, she joined L'Oréal Italia S.p.A. and, from 2014 to 2017, she acted as its Chief Executive Officer.
+From 2016 to 2017, she also acted as Chairman of L'Oréal Italia S.p.A.
+Ms. Scocchia is a member of the Board of Directors of Valtur S.p.A. and Elica S.p.A.